Noetic-Visions/dbt-chain-analysis-prototype/README.md

     3. database-persistence-plan.md
     4. chainlit-ui-plan.md

 These plans serve as an initial starting point (a warm start), but are expected to undergo several iterations of revision.
+When creating revisions to the plans, please consult the `plan-sops/` directory.
+If you don't want to adhere to these standards, that's fine as well; they mostly serve as guidance for planning and iterating with agents in IDEs like cursor.

 ## License